 Another potential stressor?
 Events beyond your control can affect your performance — or the performance of your clients’ portfolios at least.

 “No one saw things like 9/11 or COVID-19 coming, but they severely affected the markets,” Montini says.
-“It’s hard to watch your friend’s portfolios decline when thing like that happen and you’re in charge.”
+“It’s hard to watch your friend’s portfolios decline when things like that happen and you’re in charge.”

 How to Become an Investment Manager

-To get started in the industry, you’ll likely need a business, finance or economics degree.
+To get started in the industry, you’ll likely need a business, finance, or economics degree.

 “A bachelor’s degree is the minimum requirement for most entry-level positions, but many investment managers have master’s degrees or higher,” Martin says.